Being a great mentor is about developing the capability and potential in a person rather than fixating on an individual’s performance and skills.

-We all go through a ‘behavioural’ journey throughout our career and this becomes more refined as we gain confidence and experience.
+We all go through a ‘behavioural’ journey throughout our careers and this becomes more refined as we gain confidence and experience.
 But how do we use that insight and experience to benefit others?

 - Understand that mentoring isn’t the same as coaching.
 The fundamental objective of mentoring is to support personal development and grow confidence levels and ability.
 The ultimate goal is to enable an individual to perform at a higher level.